-- Activities in ASPAs and ASMAs must comply with the provisions of the relevant Management Plan and abide by any restrictions regarding the conduct of activities in these areas. - A permit from a National Competent Authority is required for entry into any ASPA.
-Carry the permit and obey any permit conditions at all times while visiting an ASPA. - Check the locations and boundaries of ASPAs and ASMAs in advance and refer to the provisions of their Management Plans (all can be found on the Secretariat of the Antarctic Treaty website www.ats.ag).
+- Activities in ASPAs and ASMAs must comply with the provisions of the relevant Management Plan and abide by any restrictions regarding the conduct of activities in these areas - A permit from a National Competent Authority is required for entry into any ASPA.
+Carry the permit and obey any permit conditions at all times - Check the locations and boundaries of ASPAs and ASMAs in advance and refer to the provisions of their Management Plans (all can be found at the Antarctic Treaty Secretariat-website (www.ats.ag) - It is acknowledged that exceptions to the application of elements of these guidelines may be made for scientific and official governemental activities if the realization of these activities so require and if prior approval has been given by the national competen authority and the activity meets all requirements oft he relevant national authority. - A ship is defined as a vessel which carries more than 12 passengers